aiven/devportal/docs/tools/cli/project.rst

   * - ``--billing-currency``
     - The currency to bill in.
 The choices are: "AUD" "CAD" "CHF" "DKK" "EUR" "GBP" "NOK" "SEK" "USD"
   * - ``--vat-id``
-    - VAT id for this project
+    - VAT ID for this project
   * - ``--billing-email``
     - Email for the billing contact
   * - ``--tech-email``